shriya-mulay/Docker-Core/README.md

 - This Dockerfile by default uses rhel 7.5, if you want some specific version, do make changes in the Dockerfile

- for example, if you want rhel7.2 conatiner then simply change the `FROM` field
+ for example, if you want rhel7.2 image then simply change the `FROM` field
 ~~~
 FROM rhel7.2
 ~~~